basic-web-components/basic-web-components/README.md

 * Editable in place.
 An element that supports its own in situ editing.
 * Editable text.
 A piece of static text data which can be clicked to produce a text box that can then be used to edit the data.
 * Expandable summary.
 A block of content with a “More” link at bottom; clicking this reveals the remainder of the content.
-* Fade overflow.
-Instead of clipping content, it fades out content on the right or bottom edge to suggest additional content exists but could not fit.
 * File uploader.
 Allows the user to click or drag-and-drop to supply a single file for upload.
 * Full screen expandable.
 A region supporting a mode in which the region will expand to fill the entire screen.
 * Full screen.
 A region which fills the viewport, independent of the size of the page content.